top of page

 I am a Fellow of the British Academy (FBA) and Fellow of the Royal Historical Society (FRHistS).

 Currently, I am Professor of History (Emerita) at Birkbeck, University of London, as well as Professor of Rhetoric (Emerita) at Gresham College.
+In the King's Birthday Honours List 2024, I became an OBE.

 My most recent research project was as the Principal Investigator of SHaME (Sexual Harms and Medical Encounters), a Wellcome Trust funding project exploring medical and psychiatric aspects of sexual violence.